Color, 1982, 86m.

 Nearly four years later in 2011, Arrow Video issued its own DVD of Pieces in the UK with a transfer apparently from the same source but featuring PAL speedup, which makes it sound a tad odd if you know the film well.
 Extras here are completely different including a video intro by Jack Taylor, a commentary with former Fangoria editor Tony Timpone and moderator Calum Waddell, a liner notes essay by Stephen Thrower, and an appreciative featurette with thoughts on the film by Scott Spiegel, Howard Berger, Mike Gingold, and Santos Ellin, Jr. So yeah, you need that one, too.

 Now flash forward to 2016, and Pieces finally made its HD debut with a three-disc set from Grindhouse that rounds up the previous extras into a shiny new package with plentiful new material as well.
-The immaculate new transfer looks gorgeous and shockingly robust, far better than you'd ever expect the film to look, and you can play it in either its English- or Spanish-language versions with different credit sequences and scores intact.
-Both sound terrific, and Lynda Day George's showstopping howl of "Bastard!
+The immaculate new transfer looks gorgeous and shockingly robust, far better than you'd ever expect the film to look, and both the English and Spanish audio tracks are intact with different music scores.
+Note: to play the original Spanish edit with correct subtitles, you have go through the "Play" option on the menu chainsaw instead of "Setup;" the latter will just give you the U.S. cut with Spanish audio and dubtitles.
+Both versions sound terrific, and Lynda Day George's showstopping howl of "Bastard!
 Baassstard!
 Baaassstaaarrrrd!" has never resonated so strongly in any home theater.
 New here is a third audio option for the film, a newly-composed score by "Umberto," which you should watch with the film's subtitles switched on for the full effect.
 It's quite a cool piece of continuous music recalling the vibe of classic Euro horror scores with kind of a synthpop twist.
 The alternate Vine Theater experience track is here as well, while Jack Taylor contributes a bemused new audio commentary in which he chats with moderator Waddell about virtually everyone from the film and his attitude about making it (saying it wasn't a work of "great intellect" pretty much sums it up!).
 He talks quite a bit about his career in general and other work with Simón, too, which always makes for good listening.
 A look at a 2002 Hollywood screening is also tucked away in one of the menu screens along with a 2008 Eli Roth intro from a New Beverly screening with Torso (which is, well, the usual Eli Roth stuff) and the video of Simón leafing through lobby cards, while the more easily accessed extras include the U.S. trailer and four separate image galleries.
 The "Production Stills" one is essentially an HD expansion of the final and unused nudie shots (with a hilarious punchline involving Sera at the end), while "Publicity Materials" collects together tons of international posters, ad mats, and other ephemera.
 "Video Releases" highlights the many editions on home video in various formats over the years -- some of it amusingly swiping poster art from entirely different movies like Slaughterhouse, The Night Evelyn Came Out of the Grave, and The Texas Chainsaw Massacre!
 "Bits and Pieces" highlights fan art and poster designs as well as flyers for horror fest screenings over the years, and "Juan Piquer's Still Show" is the lobby card video from the DVD release.